-There is extensive agreement as to the principles - respect for persons, beneficence, non-maleficence and justice - by which research with human participants should be conducted to ensure it is ethical (London, 2007).
-Inconsistencies start to become apparent when efforts are made to interpret these principles and translate them into ethical procedures (Emanuel, Wendler and Grady, 2000; Mishna, Antle and Regehr, 2004).
-These inconsistencies are part of a much more extensive pattern of convergence and divergence in ethics, which exist in three main domains: ethical guidelines, institutional review boards (IRBs), and research stakeholder' ethical attitudes and behaviors (EABs) (Carrington, Neville and Whitwell, 2014).
+There is extensive agreement as to the principles-respect for persons, beneficence, nonmaleficence, and justice-by which research with human participants should be conducted to ensure it is ethical (A. J. London, 2007).
+Inconsistencies start to become apparent when efforts are made to interpret these principles and translate them into ethical procedures (Emanuel, Wendler, & Grady, 2000; Mishna, Antle, & Regehr, 2004).
+These inconsistencies are part of a much more extensive pattern of convergence and divergence in ethics, which exist in three main domains: ethical guidelines, Institutional Review Boards (IRBs), and research stakeholder' ethical attitudes and behaviors (EABs; Carrington, Neville, & Whitwell, 2014).
 We refer to these three domains collectively as human research ethics (HREs).
-Intranational similarities, but more commonly differences, have been identified in the content and status of ethical guidelines (Powell and Smith, 2006); the membership and decision-making of IRBs (Hedgecoe, 2008); and the EABs of research stakeholders (Graffigna, Bosio and Olson, 2010).
+Intranational similarities, but more commonly differences, have been identified in the content and status of ethical guidelines (Powell & Smith, 2006), the membership and decision making of IRBs (Hedgecoe, 2008), and the EABs of research stakeholders (Graffigna, Bosio, & Olson, 2010).

 Similarities and differences in HREs have been reported also at the international level.
-There are conflicting assessments as to the degree of overlap between national ethical guidelines (NEGs) (Blake, Joffe and Kodish, 2011).
-There is evidence of some conformity in the existence and organisation of IRBs (Klitzman, 2008), but the indication from most research is of major variations between national IRB systems (Hearnshaw, 2004).
-Agreement but also notable discrepancy has been revealed in the EABs of different national research stakeholders (Ries, LeGrandeur and Caulfield, 2010).
+There are conflicting assessments as to the degree of overlap between national ethical guidelines (NEGs; Blake, Joffe, & Kodish, 2011).
+There is evidence of some conformity in the existence and organization of IRBs (Klitzman, 2008), but the indication from most research is of major variations between national IRB systems (Hearnshaw, 2004).
+Agreement but also notable discrepancy has been revealed in the EABs of different national research stakeholders (Ries, LeGrandeur, & Caulfield, 2010).

 Although conformity and deviation in HREs are important at the intranational level, they are especially relevant in the international context.
-International research is subject to the same socio-demographic and organisational factors that produce divergence in HREs in intranational studies but it is exposed to a range of additional social, political, economic and cultural variables that can create divergence in HREs.
-The amount of international research being conducted is also burgeoning (Garrafa, Solbakk, Vidal and Lorenzo, 2010).
+International research is subject to the same sociodemographic and organizational factors that produce divergence in HREs in intranational studies, but it is exposed to a range of additional social, political, economic, and cultural variables that can create divergence in HREs.
+The amount of international research being conducted is also burgeoning (Garrafa, Solbakk, Vidal, & Lorenzo, 2010).

-There are contesting philosophical perspectives on the implications of similarities and differences in national HREs (NHREs) (Benatar, 2004).
+There are contesting philosophical perspectives on the implications of similarities and differences in national HREs (NHREs; Benatar, 2004).
 Ethical Universalists argue that there are established ethical procedures that should be adhered to in all situations and that any deviation from these is unethical.
 Moral Relativists counter that the way in which ethical procedures are interpreted has to take account of local conditions, such as culture and values.
 Other writers, adopting a more applied stance, have claimed that differences in ethical behavior may signify unethical research practice (Hearnshaw, 2004).
-There has, within these critiques, been a particular concern surrounding research sponsored by organisations in HICs but conducted in low and medium income countries (LMICs) - work which may involve 'ethical imperialism' (Hyder, Wali, Khan, Teoh, Kass and Dawson, 2004).
-This charge of ethical imperialism has come to incorporate a series of fundamental ethical and political issues, including equipoise (Freedman, 1987), the standard of care (Edejer, 1999) and the 10/90 gap (Garrafa et al., 2010).
+There has, within these critiques, been a particular concern surrounding research sponsored by organizations in high-income countries (HICs) but conducted in low- and medium-income countries (LMICs)-work that may involve "ethical imperialism" (Hyder et al., 2004).
+This charge of ethical imperialism has come to incorporate a series of fundamental ethical and political issues, including equipoise (Freedman, 1987), the standard of care (Edejer, 1999), and the 10/90 gap (Garrafa et al., 2010).
 Variations in ethical procedures can lead to adverse consequences for research both methodologically (Graffigna et al., 2010) and practically (Hearnshaw, 2004).